-Passage at San Mateo provides housing next to major, existing job centers, including more than over 1.25 million square feet of existing commercial office space, and will create more than 5,000 jobs:
+Passage at San Mateo provides housing next to major, existing job centers.

 By leveraging the idea of housing near jobs – retail and transportation options will reduce traffic congestion in the region and help alleviate the Bay Area’s housing crisis.